MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/windows-time-service/Windows-2016-Accurate-Time.md

 > Note:  Support for accurate time with Linux guests requires a feature that is only supported in the latest upstream Linux kernels and it isn’t something that’s widely available across all Linux distros yet.

 ### <a name="GTIMESERV"></a>Specify a Local Reliable Time Service Using GTIMESERV
 You can specify one or more domain controllers as accurate source clocks by using the GTIMESERV, Good Time Server, flags.
 For instance, specific domain controllers equipped with GPS hardware can be flagged as a GTIMESERV.
-This will insure your domain references a clock based on the solid source clock.
+This will insure your domain references a clock based on the GPS hardware.

 > [!NOTE]
 > More information about domain flags can be found in the [MS-ADTS protocol documentation](https://msdn.microsoft.com/library/mt226583.aspx).